nephio-project/docs/glossary.md

 The process of creating [variants](#variant), typically in an automated way.
 Variants could be created across different dimensions - for example, you could create a package per cluster.
-Alternatively, you may create a variant per envivornment - for example, development, staging, and production variants.
+Alternatively, you may create a variant per environment - for example, development, staging, and production variants.

 Different methods may be warranted depending on the reason for your variants.
 In the ONE Summit 2022 Workshop, the PackageDeployment controller generated variants based upon the target clusters.
-The Porch PackageVariantSet allows more general-purpose generation of variants, based upon an explicity list, a label selector on repositories, or an arbitrary object selector.
+The Porch PackageVariantSet allows more general-purpose generation of variants, based upon an explicitly list, a label selector on repositories, or an arbitrary object selector.
 As we develop Nephio, we may build new types of variant generators, and may even compose them (for example, to produce variants that are affected by both environment and cluster).

 ## WET
-This term, which we use as an acryonym for "Write Every Time", comes from [software engineering](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#WET), and is a somewhat pejorative term in contrast to [DRY](#dry).
+This term, which we use as an acronym for "Write Every Time", comes from [software engineering](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself#WET), and is a somewhat pejorative term in contrast to [DRY](#dry).
 However, in the context of *configuration-as-data*, rather than *code*, the idea of storing the configuration as fully-formed data enables automation and the use of data-management techniques to manage the configuration at scale.

 *See also*: [DRY](#dry), [hydration](#hydration)